codescv/blog_test/content/post/llama/index.md

 # shape: (seq_len, head_dim/2)
 freqs_cis = ...

-# Attention mask
+# Attention Mask
-# 在第一次调用时, mask是一个三角矩阵 (causal attention mask, shape t x t)
+# During the first call, the mask is a triangular matrix (causal attention mask, shape t x t)
-# 后续step mask=None, 因为输入只有最后一个token, 它可以跟任意前面的k, v交互.
+# For subsequent steps, mask=None, because the input only has the last token, which can interact with any previous k, v.
 mask = ...

 # Decoder layers x 32